GitHubHvk/linux-tutorial/Nginx.md

 after installing Nginx and starting it, we can control it through some signals as follow:

 - nginx -s quit
-  - to stop nginx processes with waiting for the worker processes to finish serving current requests
+  - to stop nginx processes with waiting for the worker processes to finish serving current requests.
+- nginx -s stop
+  - fast shutdown.

 - nginx -s reload
   - Changes made in the configuration file will not be applied until the command to reload configuration is sent to nginx or it is restarted.
   - it checks the syntax validity of the new configuration file and tries to apply the configuration provided in it.
 If this is a success, the master process starts new worker processes and sends messages to old worker processes, requesting them to shut down.
 Old worker processes, receiving a command to shut down, stop accepting new connections and continue to service current requests until all such requests are serviced.
 After that, the old worker processes exit.